telco-vision/ocs-api/doc/v1/API.md

 ```
 ### Remark(s)

-- The numeric value of `listTariffRule` is the id of the tariff
+- The numeric value of `getCustomerTariff` is the id of the reseller of the customer

 # 5. Statistics